Micromeritics/jqplot-exported/README.md

 Note: the version number will always match the upstream version number.
 Any changes in this package will increment the "pm" version.

-This package contains jqplot modified to use the webpack build system.
+This package contains jqplot modified to commonjs modules.

 It can be imported: